Allestree Rewilding

 Violet, the ground beetle

-by FAJ, over 2 years ago
+by FAJ, about 4 years ago

 Once upon a time there was a beetle, her name was Violet.
 She was big, and black, with a beautiful tinge of blue-purple on her back.
 She lived at the edge of a wood.
 At night she would hunt for slugs(which, surprisingly, she liked eating), snails or worms.
 Sometimes she would chase a faster-moving insect; she was a very quick runner and had very good eyesight.